turbobabr/Sketch-Plugins-Cookbook/README.md

 // -> [object MOBoxedObject]
 ```

-As you can see, variables `strA` & `strB` are of different types. `strA` is a JavaScript string, but `strB` is a mysterious 'MOBoxedObject'.
+As you can see, variables `strA` & `strB` are of different types. `strA` is a JavaScript string, but `strB` is a mysterious `MOBoxedObject`.
 The problem is in definition of `strB` - `@"hello!"` is equal to `NSString.stringWithString("hello!")` and it produces boxed instance of NSString class instead of JS string.

 When developing Sketch plugins, you usually deal with the data that is produced on `Sketch Runtime` side.
 And most of the property getters and class methods return boxed Objective-C objects instead of native JS objects.

 To demonstrate a real world problem you can easily encounter with: (1) Create a rectangle shape, (2) Select it, (3) Run the following script:
 ```JavaScript
 var layer=selection.firstObject();
 if(layer) {